Professor Blair collaborating with students in lab

 Medical Humanities Applied Minor (AM)

-The medical humanities applied minor is designed to help you develop a deeper, more holistic understanding of health care, healing, illness and human dignity.
-Through relevant classes in the social sciences and humanities, you will gain valuable insight into the ways in which health care is mediated by social and cultural categories, how technology transforms the practice of medicine, the differences between evidence-based and narrative approaches to medicine and the lived experience of illness and healing.
+The medical humanities applied minor is designed to help you develop a more holistic understanding of health care, healing, illness and human dignity.
+Through relevant classes in the social sciences and humanities, you will gain valuable insight into how social and cultural categories mediate health care, how technology transforms the practice of medicine, the differences between evidence-based and narrative approaches to medicine and the lived experience of illness and healing.

 Frequently asked questions